yhwh/node-qt/README.md

 ## Building

-You will need to install Node's addon build tool [node-gyp](https://github.com/TooTallNate/node-gyp).
 There is no need to install Qt - the necessary binaries are bundled in `deps/`.
+(Currently only Mac OS X is supported, but with minor work other platforms can be added).
+The dependencies come from Node's addon build tool [node-gyp](http://github.com/TooTallNate/node-gyp).

 From the node-qt project dir, run:

 ```
-$ npm install -g node-gyp
-$ ./make.js
+$ node make
 ```

 and cross your fingers.
-(Currently only Mac OS X is supported, but with minor work other platforms can be added).
+This will install node-gyp in your project directory via npm, if it's not installed globally already.

 To run the unit tests:

 ```
-$ ./make.js test
+$ node make test
 ```

 Simple regression tests based on image differences are provided.
 Since different platforms generate different images based on several factors, it's likely these image-based regression tests will fail on your setup.
 Ignore those errors.